 DEEP THROAT, HERO OR VILLAIN?

 - Over a 31 year career, from 1942 to 1973, Mr. Felt worked his way up the FBI career ladder.
 By 1972 Mr. Felt was third in command of the Bureau.
 J. Edgar Hoover was the first director of the FBI and built the organization.
 Hoover kept secret files on many political leaders, including presidents, and used those files to keep his post at the FBI.
 Few dared speak against him when he was alive, but after he died many of his abuses of power became known and his reputation was badly tarnished.
-However, Mr. Felt has always remained loyal to Hoover and to Hoover’s legacy at the FBI.
+However, Mr. Felt always remained loyal to Hoover and to Hoover’s legacy at the FBI.

 - J. Edgar Hoover died in office on May 2, 1972.
 His Associate Director, Clyde A. Tolson, had been in failing health and he resigned a week later.
 Mr. Felt was the logical choice to move up to the post of director, and he lobbied for the job.
-However, Nixon wanted to control the FBI as he controlled the CIA, the Justice Department and other parts of the government.
+However, President Nixon wanted to control the FBI as he controlled the CIA, the Justice Department, and other parts of the government.
 See, for example, Oval Office Transcript (Nixon and Haldeman, June 23, 1972) .
 He appointed a political loyalist, L. Patrick Gray, III, as acting FBI director.
 Mr. Felt, now second in command at the FBI, was disappointed and angry.
-He was also concerned about Nixon’s attempt to interfere with the independence of the FBI.
-During his tenure as acting director, Mr. Gray was absent from Washington much of the time, either because of illness or traveling to FBI field offices.
+He was also concerned about Nixon’s attempt to interfere with the independence of the Bureau.
+During his tenure as acting director, Mr. Gray was absent from Washington much of the time, either because of illness or while traveling to FBI field offices.
 In Mr. Gray’s absence, the administration of the FBI was left to Mr. Felt.
 Mr. Gray later resigned in disgrace after it was revealed that on instructions of the White House he had burned files that incriminated a White House aide.